AndryADSM/Predicting-House-Prices/README.md

 🌐 Check this project on [my website](https://aadsm2355.wixsite.com/andryadsm/predicting-house-prices)!

 ## File
+- 'house-prices-with-feature-analyzer.ipynb' is the Python Notebook where all the work was done.
+Works well only inside Kaggle.
+- 'submission.csv' is the final output that is submitted to the Kaggle Competition

-You can get the code (.ipynb) and output files in Kaggle, note that they will work well only inside Kaggle.
+You can also get the code (.ipynb) and output files in Kaggle.
+Note that they will work well only inside Kaggle.

+---

 ### 📌 Type
 Kaggle Competition, Regression.